Giuseppe Zanardelli: Prime minister

 Returning to the presidency of the chamber, he again abandoned his post in order to associate himself with the obstructionist campaign against the Public Safety Bill (1899–1900) restricting political activity and free speech, which was introduced by the government of general Luigi Pelloux.
 He was rewarded by being enabled to form an administration with the support of the Extreme Left upon the fall of the government of Giuseppe Saracco in February 1901.
 Giolitti became Minister of the Interior in the administration of Zanardelli, and became its real head.

 Zanardelli focused his attention on the issue of the South: in September 1902 he undertook a journey through Basilicata, as one of the poorest regions in Italy, to see for himself the problems in the Mezzogiorno.
-Zanardelli tenure was handicapped by his declining health, but some social reforms were passed, such as a law for reducing the tax on flour, and laws regulating workmen’s compensation and the labour of women and children, and provisions were made for the treatment of poor people affected by malaria.
+Zanardelli tenure was handicapped by his declining health, but several social reforms were passed, such as a law for reducing the tax on flour, and laws regulating workmen’s compensation and the labour of women and children, while provisions were made for the treatment of poor people affected by malaria.

 In 1902, a law was passed that set the minimum working age at 12, while also limiting the working day for female workers to 11 hours.
 That same year, a Supreme Council of Labour was set up as an advisory body "to examine labour issues and to give its opinion on proposed legislation."
 A law introduced on 21 June 1902 authorized the establishment of an agricultural credit institution in Lazio with the power to grant short- and long-term agricultural credit in that province.
-During his tenure, law no. 254 was passed on 31 May 1903, aimed at improving living conditions for workers and to control housing speculation, with the establishment of a Public Housing Institute (Istituto per la Case Popolari).
-The law was also known as the Luzzatti law, since it was introduced by the deputy Luigi Luzzatti, a member of the opposition at that time.
+Law no. 254, which was passed on 31 May 1903, sought to improve living conditions for workers and to control housing speculation, with the establishment of a Public Housing Institute (Istituto per la Case Popolari).
+The law was known as the Luzzatti law, since it was introduced by the deputy Luigi Luzzatti, a member of the opposition at that time.

 However, his proposed divorce bill, although voted in the chamber, had to be withdrawn on account of the strong opposition of the country.
 He retired from the administration on 21 October 1903 due to his declining health, and Giolitti succeeded him as Prime Minister.
 Tired and ill, he died in Maderno on 26 December 1903.